historic-trails/website/sites/watrous-la-junta.md

 # Down in the valley: La Junta de los Rios
 ## A site for sore eyes: La Junta
 La Junta (“the junction”) in Mora County, New Mexico marks the crossing of two rivers- the Mora and the Sapello.
 Historian Francis Stanley writes that this area is where "the Sapello and Mora Rivers unite to exchange gossip brought in from the mountains” [^STANLEY] .
 Stanley’s metaphor rings true—the valley served as a good meeting point, as it is easily identifiable.
-Visitors to La Junta, especially those who had grown used to the dry, arid climate of the southwest, remarked on its serene beauty.
+{%include aside.html class="right" width="40%" text="Every rise formed a plateau valley, fertile and lush with waving grey-green grasses.
+Grama and blue-joint grasses grey more than a foot in height"%} Visitors to La Junta, especially those who had grown used to the dry, arid climate of the southwest, remarked on its serene beauty.
 La Junta featured healthy, rich soil, a green valley, and a plethora of wildlife-- including deer, wild ducks, quail, and antelope.
 The Mora and Sapello rivers were decorated with large, healthy trees, including pine, junipers, wild plum, and oak.

->“Every rise formed a plateau valley, fertile and lush with waving grey-green grasses.
-Grama and blue-joint grasses grey more than a foot in height” [^ Clark 47].
+ [^ Clark 47].

 In 1963, this area was deemed a National Historic Landmark, which begged the question: what’s the big deal about a river crossing, no matter how beautiful?
 La Junta the first sight of civilization for many weary travelers along Santa Fe Trail.
 The area, served as a campsite, trading area, and rest stop for many, including indigenous tribes.